 CRIMINAL ORGANIZATION OFFENCES

 A criminal organization is defined in s.
-467.1 of the Criminal Code as a group of three or more people that has one its main purposes to facilitate commission of one more serious criminal offences.
+467.1 of the Criminal Code as a group of three or more people where one of its main purposes is to facilitate the commission of one or more serious criminal offences.
 Serious criminal offences include any offence for which a sentence of 5 years or more is required on conviction.

-The purpose of the group does not have to have a primarily or exclusively criminal.
+The purpose of the group does not have to be primarily or exclusively criminal.
 A criminal organization does not include a group of persons that forms randomly for the immediate commission of a single offence.

 Prosecutions of criminal organization offences are highly complex.
 Typically, the offences relating to criminal organizations include murder, fraud, money laundering, drug and firearms trafficking.
 In addition, some criminal offences are also modified by the existence of a criminal organization.
 These include: conspiracies, counseling to commit a criminal offence, accessory after the fact, possessing explosives for a criminal organization, and intimidating the justice system and journalists.

-Police powers to obtain wiretaps are expanded and made easier.
+Police powers to obtain wiretaps are expanded when targeting criminal organizations.
+For example, investigative necessity is not required to obtain a wiretap in relation to a criminal organization.
 In certain circumstances, the Crown is allowed to rely on what is ordinarily inadmissible bad character evidence to establish that a criminal organization exists.

 the existences of rules as between the members;